cyrushanlon/K70-RGB-Lua-Interface/README.md

 ```

 ## Requirements
-The only external requirement to compile this application for Windows in VS2013 is lua 5.3.
+Lua 5.3 is built in, there should be no external requirements when building in VS2013.
-Linux and OSX versions may be coming soon.
+Linux version may be coming soon.

 ## Credit